gabrielm407/Azure_kubernetes_terraform/README.md

 # Terraform Azure Kubernetes Service Project

+> **Prerequisite:**
+> If you do not have an Azure subscription, follow the instructions here to set one up: [Create an Azure account](https://learn.microsoft.com/en-us/dotnet/azure/create-azure-account).

 This project provisions an Azure Resource Group, a Virtual Network within that Resource Group, and an Azure Kubernetes Service (AKS) cluster in that Virtual Network using Terraform.

 ## Prerequisites